bdcoder2/rmp/README.md

    [routemap( "/product/{id:int?}/" )]
 ```

-- Matches the URLs such as **/widget/** or **/widget/val1/val2/val3** for HTTP GET.
-The {*queryvalues} segment, with the leading asterisk indicates that this is a wildcard parameter and thus it can accept all sorts of additional segments in it:
+- Matches the URLs such as **/widget/** or **/widget/val1/val2/val3** for HTTP GET requests.
+The {*queryvalues} segment, with the leading asterisk indicates that this is a wildcard parameter and thus it can accept any additional segments in it:

 ```
    [routemap( "/widget/{*queryvalues}", routemap.http_methods.GET )]